webmaster0407/imx-data-visualization/README.md

         1) implement apis to get data from veve website (scraping or use api)
         2) implement models to manage api data
         3) visualization
+    // scrapping with python

+    scrap data from immutascan
+    veve api